-FCC proposes fining carriers total of $208 million over phone location data
+FCC proposes token fines for carriers that sold phone location data

 It won't surprise you to hear that there's opposition to the fines.
 A T-Mobile spokesperson claimed to Engadget that the carrier "took quick action" and was the first carrier to stop selling location data, but that it "fully intend[s] to dispute" the FCC's proposal.
 We've asked AT&T, Sprint and Verizon for comment as well.

-Any fines won't do lasting financial damage to these networks, but that's not entirely the point.
+Any fines won't do lasting financial damage to these networks when they frequently earn more money than this in a single day, but that's not entirely the point.
 The FCC ultimately wants the companies to do a better job of locking down data, including verifying permission directly with customers.
 That could force them to institute stricter policies, and might reduce the allure of selling data when it can't be used to track people without their consent.

 Verizon owns Engadget's parent company, Verizon Media.
 Rest assured, Verizon has no control over our coverage.
 Engadget remains editorially independent.